Thoq-jar/Adblitorator/README.md

 You may need to install the
 certificate for [MITM](https://mitmproxy.org).

-To do so follow the instructions at: [mitm.it](https://mitm.it).
+To do so, follow the instructions at: [mitm.it](https://mitm.it).

 There will be an automated installer in the future.

-To access the site you may need to run the proxy!
+To access the site, you may need to run the proxy!

 Speaking of running: